cabloy/zova/zova-docs/guide/essentials/component/child.md

 ## How to refer to child component instance?

-In Cabloy-Front, `Template Ref` is not used to refer to child component instances, but directly refers to the `controller bean` corresponding to the child component.
+In Zova, `Template Ref` is not used to refer to child component instances, but directly refers to the `controller bean` corresponding to the child component.
 See: [Controller Ref](../../vue/refs.md#controller-ref)